 (c) Adversary.
 The original word (antidikos) means an opponent in a lawsuit.
-The devil will try to bring charges against you.
+The devil is a legalist who will try to bring charges against you.
 He will accuse you of being a failure, being neglectful, being imperfect.
-He does this to weaken your faith and fill you with fear.
-He wants you to engage, get distracted, and respond in your own strength.
-But a better response is to take those charges and accusations and cast them upon the One who cares for you.
-You are not alone.
-When the devil accuses you, Jesus your Advocate defends you (1 John 2:1).
+He does this to undermine your faith and provoke you to respond in your own strength.
+A better response is to take those charges and accusations and give them to Jesus your Advocate who defends you (1 John 2:1).

 (e) Like a roaring lion seeking.
 What sort of lion roars while it seeks its prey?
 This toothless lion is all roar and no bite.
 He’s trying to frighten you with his lies and accusations because that’s his only trick.

 (f) Seeking someone.
 The devil can’t just devour people; he can only go after those who have wandered from the Good Shepherd and aren’t standing firm in the faith (see next verse).